-6.2.2 Organization and Contents of Portfolio for Tenure and Promotion

-The following information is required in each submitted portfolio to ensure all candidates are evaluated on the same evidentiary material.
-All materials must be submitted (uploaded) by the approved dates in Section 5.1.1.
+6.2.2 Organization and Contents of Portfolio for Tenure and Promotion must be submitted (uploaded) by the approved dates in Section 5.1.1.
 Failure to submit a complete portfolio may affect the recommendations of the IRC, the immediate supervisor, the dean, the Tenure and Promotion Committee, and the Provost, which in turn may affect the President's decision on awarding tenure or promotion.
 Candidates submit incomplete portfolios at their own risk.
-These items are specifically identified in the list below.